 - refer the complaint to the PCC.

 The Investigations and Professional Conduct Committee Rules set out the Investigations Pool’s terms of reference and procedures.

-Current membership of the Investigations Pool is:
+Current members of the Investigations Panel are:

 Third Party Review

-Third party review is available for certain of ARB’s proceses, including Investigations Committee decisions.
+Third party review is available for certain of ARB’s proceses, including Investigations Panel decisions.
 The review looks at whether the Board’s procedures were followed properly and fairly, and whether they were efficient and appropriate.
 Third party review cannot overturn a decision – only the courts can do that – but it can be used to assess whether a decision was properly reached.